FAQ – Frequently Asked Questions

 Once you graduate from the DTS many doors in YWAM are open to you.
-In over 1,000 locations worldwide YWAMers are using their talents and gifts to serve Christ and fulfill the Great Commission.
-Many DTS graduates pursue further education and training through YWAM’s University of the Nations (www.uofn.edu), others join the staff team at the location where they did DTS and some serve at another YWAM location around the world.
+In over 1,000 locations worldwide YWAMers are using their talents and gifts to serve Christ and fulfil the Great Commission.
+Many DTS graduates pursue further education and training through YWAM’s University of the Nations, others join the staff team at the location where they did DTS and some serve at another YWAM location around the world.
 At YWAM Muizenberg we run several second-level training schools including the School of Biblical Studies, Discipleship Bible School, Children at Risk School, School of the Word and Spirit and others.
 There are also many ministry opportunities available around the world within YWAM and you can check out the rest of our website to see what we’re involved in as YWAM Muizenberg.
 We would ask you to prayerfully consider continued service with YWAM Muizenberg after completing your DTS.
 There are a number of ways to be involved.

-The DTS Field Assignment is a highlight for many DTS students.
+The DTS Field Assignment (or Outreach) is a highlight for many DTS students.
 Once the lecture phase of DTS has wrapped up, you’ll get the opportunity to take the truth you’ve learned and put it into practice in a ministry setting in an overseas destination!
 Outreach phase is between 2-3 months long.
 The location of the field assignment will be determined shortly after the beginning of the DTS and creatively revealed in class.
-While in Muizenberg you will have the opportunity to learn about the country and culture where your field assignment will take place.
+While in Muizenberg, you will have the opportunity to learn about the country and culture where your field assignment will take place.
 The DTS staff will guide you in understanding the values, strengths and needs of the nation where you will be serving.
 A primary focus of the field assignment is sharing your faith with those who don’t know Jesus through conversations, the performing arts, acts of mercy & service, and friendships with people who don’t know Him.
-In addition, there will be opportunity to meet practical needs and partner with local believers.
+In addition, there will be opportunities to meet practical needs and partner with local believers.

-Once your completed application form (including all three references and the doctor’s evaluation) has been received, the school leaders will prayerfully review and make a decision about acceptance.
+Once your completed application form has been received, the school leaders will prayerfully review and make a decision about acceptance.
 You will be contacted by email about the decision.
 You will also receive information about what to bring, the visa process for foreign students who will need a visa.

 For over 40 years God, has been calling individuals and families to attend the DTS and has provided in a variety of ways.
-Multiple times, God confirms his direction to attend DTS through provision of the needed funds.
+Multiple times, God confirms His direction to attend DTS through provision of the needed funds.
 Friends who have done a DTS, youth leaders and pastors are often willing to talk and pray with you as you raise the money for the school.
 Working, selling some belongings, hosting fundraising events and asking for sponsors are some of the ways God may provide for you.
 This is a practical way for others to be a part of God’s work.
 If you have questions about fundraising, feel free to contact us at email@example.com

 The Registration fee will be added to your school fees and is payable on Registration Day which is the first Monday of the school.